eliana-pino/tidy/README.md

 - Added a file encoding helper to help users when Tidy thinks that the input-encoding is set wrong
 - Added the Sparkle update engine to offer automatic updates
 - Added preferences to support Sparkle
-- Tweaked other preferences’s layouts for better usability and to support Cocoa bindings
+- Tweaked other preferences’ layouts for better usability and to support Cocoa bindings
 - Other code tweaks, changes, and simplification

 ### Balthisar Tidy 0.72 (January 2014)